What Contractors Need To Know About Google Knowledge Panels

 Why Successful Founders Need a Google Knowledge Panel: Blueprint for Real Influence

-While exploring Germany’s iconic Neuschwanstein Castle, Dennis Yu and Jack Wendt recorded an episode of the High-Rise Influence Podcast focused on helping established entrepreneurs build the online authority they deserve.
+While exploring Germany’s iconic Neuschwanstein Castle, Dennis Yu and Jack Wendt recorded an episode of the High Rise Influence Podcast focused on helping established entrepreneurs build the online authority they deserve.
 In their conversation they explained that too many founders have real-world success but no digital footprint to match.

 The duo shared specifics on how to earn a Google Knowledge Panel, including: